voxel51/fiftyone/.github/ISSUE_TEMPLATE/documentation_issue_template.md

 -   [ ] Yes.
 I would be willing to contribute a document fix with guidance from the FiftyOne community.
 -   [ ] No. I cannot contribute a documentation fix at this time.

-### URL(s) with the issue:

-Please provide a link to the documentation entry in question.

-### Description of proposal (what needs changing):

-Provide a clear description.
-Why is the proposed documentation better?